vcarreon/DataCleaningProject/README.md

 * Step 1: Read files into R

 * Step 2: Clean the data

 a.
 Clean xtest and limit to features with mean or std.

 b.
 Add labels called Activity_ID and Activity_Label to ytest.

-C. Add Subject as a column name to subjectTest.
+c.
+Add Subject as a column name to subjectTest.

 d.
 Bind subjectTest, xtest and ytest by column using the cbind function and make a datframe using as.data.frame called test.

 e.
 Repeat these steps for xtrain and ytrain and create a new dataframe called train.

-*Step 3: Create a preliminary tidy dataset using the melt function
+* Step 3: Create a preliminary tidy dataset using the melt function

-*Step 4: Create a tidy dataset (tidyData)that takes the mean of each variable for each activity of each subject
+* Step 4: Create a tidy dataset (tidyData)that takes the mean of each variable for each activity of each subject

-*Step 5: Write the file for tidyData in both txt and csv formats
+* Step 5: Write the file for tidyData in both txt and csv formats